 - 1. Take one sheet of paper labeled "States of Matter." - 2.
 Read the descriptions of each state of matter in the table on the back: Solid. liquid and gas. - 3.
-In the table, use the stickers to show the relationship between particles for each state of matter: - Solid (in a pattern; packed tightly and close together) - Liquid (spread apart with no pattern) - ▶ Gas (very loose and spread out). - 4.
+In the boxes below each description In the table, use the stickers to show what particles look like as a - Solid (in a pattern; packed tightly and close together) - Liquid (spread apart with no pattern) - ▶ Gas (very loose and spread out). - 4.
 You can use the front of the "States of Matter" worksheet to draw items that are solids, liquids and gasses.